CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Evaluation

-\paragraph{Explanation Methods} As there are no existing methods to assign importance to atoms in complex queries, we introduce several baselines to enable comparison with our approach in terms of necessary and sufficient explanations: (1)~\emph{First-level:} The first level of the query execution graph refers to the atoms that contain an anchor entity (e.g., $a_1$ in Figure~\ref{fig:2p}).
+\paragraph{Explanation Methods.} As there are no existing methods to assign importance to atoms in complex queries, we introduce several baselines to enable comparison with our approach in terms of necessary and sufficient explanations: (1)~\emph{First:} The first level of the query execution graph refers to the atoms that contain an anchor entity (e.g., $a_1$ in Fig.~\ref{fig:2p}).
 In this baseline, we randomly select one atom from the first level and execute it differently from the others—symbolically in the necessary scenario and neurally in the sufficient scenario.
-(2)~\emph{Last-level:} This baseline is defined similarly to the first-level one, except that the randomly selected atom is chosen from the last level of the query graph (i.e., atoms containing the target variable).
-(3)~\emph{Random:} A randomly chosen atom in the query is executed differently.
-It is worth mentioning that, for some query types such as $2u$, $2i$, and $3i$, the query graph has only one level.
-Therefore, the results for the first-level, last-level, and random selection approaches are identical.
+(2)~\emph{Last:} This baseline is defined similarly to the first one, except that the randomly selected atom is chosen from the last level of the query graph (i.e., atoms containing the target variable).
+(3)~\emph{Random:} One atom is selected randomly and executed differently from the other atoms.
 (4)~\emph{Score-based:} The query is first run using the neurosymbolic approach, and the link prediction scores assigned to each atom along a path to the target answer are collected.
 For most query types, the atom with the lowest link prediction score is selected for different execution, based on the assumption that lower scores indicate greater importance of missing link prediction, while higher scores typically reflect observed links.
-However, when there is a union operation between atoms, such as in the $2u$ and $2u1p$ queries, we select the higher score between the atoms involved in the union, reflecting the use of t-conorms, which are complementary to the t-norms used for other operations.
+However, when there is a union operation between atoms, such as in the $2u$ and $2u1p$ queries, we select the higher score between the atoms involved in the union, reflecting the use of t-conorms.
 (5)~\emph{CQD-SHAP:} Our proposed method computes Shapley values for all atoms with respect to a target answer and selects the atom with the highest Shapley value for different execution.

-\paragraph{Hardware} All experiments are conducted on a machine equipped with an NVIDIA H100-20C GPU (20GB VRAM), 128GB RAM, and a 16-core CPU.